 Cold hardy

 The plant is cold-hardy when it can survive a certain degree of low temperatures.
-A plant that is cold hardy up to 32F (0C) may freeze and die back.
-But it will grow back once the temperatures are up.
+For example, a plant with cold hardiness up to 32F (0C) may freeze and look dead, but it will return once the temperatures are up.

 Deadheading

-Deadheading is the process of cutting of pinching off the spent flowers.
-Most flowering plants require some deadheading to clean them up from their own dead material.
+Deadheading is the cutting or pinching off the spent flowers.
+Most flowering plants require some deadheading to clean them up.

 Perennial